ethereum/remix-project/docs/tutorial_debug.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 We will not explain in detail here how to write or deploy contract.
-Let us start with a basic contract (replace this one by yours):
+Let us start with a basic contract (replace this one by your's):

 .. code-block:: none